emielsteegh/emielsteegh.github.io/_pages/about.md

 I run my own small business, I have worked as a freelancer, back-end developer, and most proudly as [teaching assistant](/teaching/); I love to share knowledge!

-If you want to have a chat, coffee, beer or whisky you can reach through any of the icons below!
+If you want to have a chat, coffee, beer or whisky you can reach through any of the icons at the bottom!